Model Averaging by Cross-validation for Partially Linear Functional Additive Models: Conclusion and discussion

 \section{Conclusion and discussion}

-This paper investigated a cross-validation model averaging procedure under the framework of partially linear functional additive models.
-We established the asymptotic optimality of the weight vector selected by the Q-fold cross-validation method in the sense of achieving the smallest possible square error loss.
-Moreover, numerical studies demonstrated its superiority or comparability to other competitors in prediction.
-And some aspects deserve further research.
-First, if lots of variables, scalar or functional, are available, it would be reasonable to derive a suitable model averaging estimation for high-dimensional cases.
-Second, the optimal property is built upon the base of misspecified candidate models.
-However, a consistent estimator is more desired if the correct model exists in our candidate set.
-Therefore, considering a consistent model averaging approach would be an interesting topic.
-Last but not least, it is shown in numerical studies that different candidate sets generate different outcomes, but combining model preparation and model averaging while maintaining the asymptotic optimality is an open question yet.
+This paper investigated a cross-validation model averaging procedure under the framework of partial linear functional additive models.
+We established the asymptotic optimality of the weight vector selected by a Q-fold cross-validation criterion in the sense of achieving the smallest possible square prediction error loss.
+Empirical studies demonstrated its superiority or comparability to other methods.
+However, there are still open questions to be addressed in further research.
+First, a suitable model averaging estimation for high-dimensional cases may be desired if lots of variables, scalar or functional, are available. \cite{andoli2017} and \cite{zouetal2022} have discussed model averaging procedures for high-dimensional generalized linear models and divergent-dimensional Poisson regression models, respectively, both utilizing Kullback-Leibler loss.
+Extending these approaches to functional regressions would be of great value.
+Second, it would be worthwhile to explore consistent model averaging approaches for cases where the correct model exists in the candidate set. \cite{zhangliu2023} has demonstrated the consistency of K-fold model averaging in a quasi-likelihood framework, while several other consistent model averaging estimators in a few non-functional regression models based on Kullback-Leibler loss have been proposed, see \cite{fangetal2022}.
+This would be an interesting topic for functional regression models.
+Finally, combining model preparation and model averaging in functional regression modeling is an open question that warrants further investigation.
+Model preparation can help screen out useful candidate models and hence alleviate difficulties in subsequent analysis.
+To the best of our knowledge, these three questions have not been discussed in model averaging procedure for functional regression models yet, and deserve further investigation.
+These avenues of research hold promise for enhancing the prediction performance of functional regression models.